 It starts with incredible lookout points of lush green fields and then moves on to a more rugged track hugging the cliff face.
 It’s hot and exposed in some areas, and lush and green in others.

-You’ll pass cascading waterfalls, hidden canyons, beautiful rainforests, and overhanging boulders which make for some pretty epic rock climbing walls.
+You’ll pass cascading waterfalls, hidden canyons, beautiful rainforests, and overhanging boulders, which make for some pretty epic rock-climbing walls.

-The highlights of hiking the Porters Pass and Colliers Causeway trail include Fort Rock, Lamberts Lookout, and Centennial Grove Grotto “Canyon”.
+The highlights of hiking the Porters Pass and Colliers Causeway trail include Fort Rock, Lamberts Lookout, and Centennial Grove Grotto “Canyon.”

 If this is your first time hiking in the Blue Mountains, you’ll soon realize that each trail has many diversions offering different hiking routes, all with spectacular lookout points.
 Although the trails are well-marked, it’s easy to get lost or to take the wrong path.

 Porters Pass, also known as the Porters Pass and Colliers Causeway trail, is a loop hike that’s best done in reverse.
+That’s why you’ll find the starting point of my guide is different from those of others.

 I didn’t have clear instructions on the exact route to follow, except for a few guidelines from a local – Don’t take “Centennial Pass”.
-And it’s best you remember this too (but this is only applicable to the first half of your hike.)

-Porters Pass Hiking Trail Route: Starting point
+Porters Pass , Blue Mountains: Starting point

-There’s free street parking here and it’s only 650m from the Blackheath Train Station if you’re coming via public transport.
+There’s free street parking here, and it’s only 650 m from the Blackheath Train Station if you’re coming via public transport.

 The hike starts on a rocky downhill path before reaching a section where you cross a flowing stream and continue on the exposed trail.